maksakova/maksakova.github.io/README.md

 # maksakova.github.io

-This is script for calculation IBU.
+This is script for online IBU calculation.
 Cheers!